phw198/OutlookGoogleCalendarSync/_posts/2021-08-01-what-is-calendar-syncing.md

 ![google ics subscribe]({{ site.baseurl }}/images/posts/subscribe-ics.png)

-This works well for slowly changing feeds, as calendar like Google will only check the subscribed link for updates every 6 to 48 hours.
+This works well for slowly changing feeds, as calendars like Google will only check the subscribed link for updates every 6 to 48 hours.
 Despite this, many guides will go through the process of making your Google calendar accessible via an `ics` URL, and then subscribing to it in Outlook calendar.
 This is unsatisfactory for two reasons:
 1. All your calendar data is now available publically.
 1. The update frequency is too low - most people want a meeting invite to appear almost immediately in their synced calendar